Skip to main content

 Employee Termination

-No legal provision
+No general legal provision requires a 13th month salary

 13th month salary